awayawm/event-ticket-sales/README.md

     2. ~~admin logs on with credentials~~
     3. ~~configuration is read from file~~
     4. recaptcha on login page
-    5. dashboard contains simple graphs of profit (line charts)
+    5. dashboard contains simple graphs of profit (total sales, revenue)
     6. link to google analytics

 2. customer can use landing page to purchase a ticket